Dr. Marcus Rutner

 Diploma Engineer (Dipl.-Ing.) in Civil Engineering, Technical University Munich, 1999

-- Multiscale material mechanics and damage characterization through computational and experimental mechanics
+- Multiscale material mechanics and damage characterization of metals and composites through computational and experimental mechanics

 - Associate Professor, Stevens Institute of Technology, 2013-present

 - Senior Research Engineer, Applied Science Department, Weidlinger Associates Inc., New York, 2007-2013

 - Postdoctoral Researcher, University of California, Berkeley, Civil & Environmental Engineering Department, 2005-2006